nuraaly/hello-world/README.md

 # hello-world-app
 ```
-echo "checking if webhook will trigger automaticly"
+echo "checking if webhook will trigger automdasdasaticly"
 ```